 From the San Francisco airport, head west to CA – 1 along California’s pacific coast, famed for its stunning ocean views and winding curves.
 About 50 miles south of the airport, you’ll reach Santa Cruz, where you can book a tour or attend a class at the biodynamic, family run Love Apple Farm.
 After learning a bit about where your food comes from, head north on CA- 17 to Los Gatos for dinner at Manresa (reservations recommended), a Michelin-starred haven whose chef, David Kinch, recently received a James Beard award.
 Your 8 course tasting menu ($170/wine pairing available) varies daily according to the vegetables available from the farm you just visited.

-The next morning, head north on I – 880, and drive along San Francisco bay to Berkeley, home of the mother of the local-foods movement, Alice Waters.
+The next morning, head north on I – 880, and drive along the San Francisco Bay to Berkeley, home of the mother of the local-foods movement, Alice Waters.
 At her landmark restaurant, Chez Panisse, you can choose from the a la carte menu in the upstairs café for lunch or dinner, or splurge on the restaurant’s tasting menu (prices vary; check website for details and reservations).
-For a more laid back experience, visit Berkeley Bowl or Monterey Market and pack a picnic for one of the areas many parks.
+For a more laid back experience, visit Berkeley Bowl or Monterey Market and pack a picnic for one of the area’s many parks.

-From here, you can take CA-29 northbound to explore the famed Napa valley wine country.
+From here, you can take CA-29 northbound to explore the famed Napa Valley wine country.
 If you’re extraordinarily lucky, secure a reservation at the French Laundry in Yountville, which has been persistently named one of the best restaurants in the world by numerous guides and reviews.
-Even if you can’t get a table (which would not be unusual, as it’s one of the hardest reservations to get in the world), you’ll enjoy in Napa’s beautiful bed & breakfasts, picturesque towns, and wineries.
+Even if you can’t get a table (which would not be unusual, as it’s one of the hardest reservations to get in the world), you can enjoy Napa’s beautiful bed & breakfasts, picturesque towns, and wineries.
 Taittinger, Phelps, Mumm, Stags’ Leap, and Clos Du Val are all located along CA-29 or its paralleling highway, the Silverado Trail.
 Be sure to call ahead to any winery you want to visit for hours and reservations, if necessary.